Highlights of the Program

 • Addressing the limitations of conventional well plugging by introducing a rigless biomineralization approach for gas-tight sealing

-• Demonstrating how biomineralization forms durable calcium carbonate barriers in annular leak paths, outperforming traditional cement
+• Revealing how biomineralization forms durable calcium carbonate barriers in annular leak paths, outperforming traditional cement

 • Sharing case studies where idle wells were remediated without rigs using low-viscosity, self-diverting fluids, and minimal intervention